Cold Laser Therapy for Knee Osteoarthritis

 How much does cold laser therapy cost at Adelaide Cold Laser?

 Your first visit is $99, which includes a thorough assessment and treatment where clinically appropriate.
-Standard sessions start from $80.
-Most private health funds cover part of the cost.
+Ongoing care options are discussed at your initial consultation.
 No lock-in plans.
 If you prepay for sessions you do not end up using, we refund them in full.
+The decision is always yours.

 Is cold laser therapy covered by private health insurance?